mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 > * If successful, it returns status code 200 and a JSON object including things like "affectedRows", "insertId" and such.
 > * If unsuccessful, it console logs the error and returns status code 500 and a "Request failed... please check your request and try again!" message.
 ```
-// sample request for the '/api/payment-types' PUT route
+// sample request body for this route
 {
     "payment_type_id": 5,
     "payment_type": "Travelers Check2",